elaastic/elaastic-questions/docs/_posts/2017-01-22-configure-and-launch-elaastic-questions-from-moodle.markdown

 ---
 layout: post
-title:  "How to configure and launch Tsaap-Notes as an external tool from Moodle?"
+title:  "How to configure and launch elaastic-questions as an external tool from Moodle?"
 date:   2017-01-22 14:43:45 +0200
 author: Franck Silvestre
 categories: lti Moodle